Valentin Knœll: Public office

 He was again elected in 1866 for a one-year term in the 1867 20th Wisconsin Legislature from the new 9th Milwaukee County district (the Towns of Franklin, Greenfield, Lake, and Oak Creek) after the 1866 redistricting, succeeding fellow Democrat John H. Deuster.
 He was assigned to the standing committee on mining and smelting.
 He was succeeded by fellow Democrat Patrick Walsh.

 His last term was in the 24th Wisconsin Legislature of 1871.
 He was elected in 1870 from the same district as before, with 1,032 votes to 403 for Republican Henry Bauer, succeeding fellow Democrat Enoch Chase.
 He was assigned to the committee on town and county organization.
 By that time he had served as chairman of the town board for seven or eight years, and had thus been ex officio a member of the Milwaukee County board of supervisors.
 He was not a candidate for re-election, and was succeeded by Republican Adin P. Hobart.

 After the Assembly

 He was still an active Democrat at least through October 1878, attending a district meeting and being re-elected to the district's Democratic committee.

-He died August 26, 1884, in Franklin, and is buried there, in the cemetery of the Painesville Chapel.
+He died August 26, 1884, in Franklin.